ElMassimo/oj_serializers/README.md

 ### Migrating from other libraries

-This library provides a few different compatibility modes that make it easier to migrate from `active_model_serializers` and similar libraries, please refer to the [migration guide] for a full discussion.
+Please refer to the [migration guide] for a full discussion of the compatibility modes available to make it easier to migrate from `active_model_serializers` and similar libraries.

 ## Formatting 📏